scientific-python/scientific-python.org/content/en/community/getting-started.md

 - ...
 - ...

-For more details, also check out our `First contribution` video.

 ## First contribution

 Now that you’ve chosen a project to contribute to, it’s time to get set up.